 Metronet Terms and Conditions for Internet Services and/or the sale of Equipment ("Conditions")

-These terms applied to customers who signed up between Friday
+These terms applied to customers who sign up before Friday

 1. Definitions and Interpretations

 1.1 The following definitions shall apply in this Agreement.

 "ADSL" means Asymmetric Digital Subscriber Line a technology for transmitting digital information at a high bandwidth on existing phone lines to homes and businesses.